openstate/raadsleden-scraper/README.md

  - [Official source code repo](https://github.com/openstate/raadsleden-scraper/)

 ## Install and usage
  - Add the sitemaps of the targeted websites to the directory '/sitemaps/extracted/'
+    -  We have used the tool [python-sitemap](https://github.com/Bash-/python-sitemap) with a rate limiter to build sitemaps
  - Optional: configure the keywords for pattern recognition in 'sitemap_url_pattern_finder.py'
  - Run fetch_members.py for starting the matching algorithms
  - The '/pickles/files/' directory contains the result files per municipality